StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

         Status=Up/Down
         |/ State=Normal/Leaving/Joining/Moving
-        --  Address      Load       Tokens       Owns (effective)  Host ID                               Rack UN  <ip node 1>  776.53 KiB  256          100.0%            a79c9a8c-c99b-4d74-8e78-6b0c252abd86  rack1
+        --  Address      Load       Tokens       Owns (effective)  Host ID                               Rack UN  <ip_node_1>  776.53 KiB  256          100.0%            a79c9a8c-c99b-4d74-8e78-6b0c252abd86  rack1
-        UN  <ip node 2>  671.72 KiB  256          100.0%            8fda2906-2097-4d62-91f8-005e33d3e839  rack1
+        UN  <ip_node_2>  671.72 KiB  256          100.0%            8fda2906-2097-4d62-91f8-005e33d3e839  rack1
-        UN  <ip node 3>  611.54 KiB  256          100.0%            201ab99c-8e16-49b1-9b66-5444044fb1cd  rack1
+        UN  <ip_node_3>  611.54 KiB  256          100.0%            201ab99c-8e16-49b1-9b66-5444044fb1cd  rack1
         ```

-&nbsp;

-### Initializing the Database
+### Step 1.4: Initialize the database

 {% include-markdown "includes/python-compatibility-cqlsh.md" %}

 To initialize the database, perform the following steps:

+1. Access CQL shell.

-1. **Access CQL Shell**: On one of the nodes, access the Cassandra Query Language (CQL) shell by running the following command, providing the IP address of the respective node:
+    On one of the nodes, access the Cassandra Query Language (CQL) shell by running the following command, providing the IP address of the respective node:

         !!!
 Example ""
             ```bash
-        cqlsh <ip node X> -u cassandra
+            cqlsh <ip_node_X> -u cassandra
             ```

         !!!
-Info "Note that the default password for the cassandra account is ``cassandra``"
+Info "Note that the default password for the Cassandra account is `cassandra`"

         !!!
-Info "to prevent security issue, the cassandra default user will be removed from the base."
+Info "To prevent security issue, the Cassandra default user should be removed from the base."

-2. **Configure the system authentication replication**: Before creating a new users, you have to modify the default replication factor for the keyspace system_auth using the following cql command:
+2. Configure the system authentication replication.

+    Before creating a new users, you have to modify the default replication factor for the keyspace system_auth using the following CQL command:

     !!!
 Example ""
         ```sql
         ALTER KEYSPACE system_auth WITH replication = {'class': 'NetworkTopologyStrategy', 'replication_factor': 3 };
         ```

-3. **Create a custom administrator account**: Create a new administrator cassandra role that will replace the default user:
+3. Create a custom administrator account.

+    Create a new administrator Cassandra role that will replace the default user:

     !!!
 Example ""